 Many people learn about Saona island during their beach vacation in La Romana or Punta Cana.
 After visiting Saona Island on a day trip, many visitors come back home and want to know more about this tropical paradise.
 That’s why we have put together a few interesting facts about Saona, the largest island of the Dominican Republic.

-5. Many part of the sea around the island is only a few feet deep.
-Many sandbars which form natural pools which are the ideal conditions for a large starfish population.
+- Many parts of the sea around the island is only a few feet deep.
+Many sandbars form natural pools which are the ideal conditions for a large starfish population.

 - Indigenous History: Saona Island has a rich cultural and historical background.
 Before the arrival of European colonizers, the island was inhabited by indigenous Taíno people.
 The Taíno civilization flourished in the Caribbean, and Saona Island was a significant settlement for them.
 Today, visitors to Saona Island can learn about the island’s indigenous heritage through archaeological sites and cultural displays, gaining insights into the Taíno people’s way of life and their connection to the land.